GoogleCloudPlatform/solutions-google-compute-engine-cluster-for-jmeter/README.md

 Create a Google Cloud Storage bucket, from which Google Compute Engine instance downloads required packages for set up JMeter server.

-This can be done by either:
+This can be done one of the following ways:

 * Using existing bucket.
 * Creating new bucket from Google Cloud Storage Web UI.
 Go to